Ecwid/ecwid-api-docs/includes/_application_storage.md

 ```
 > See also: [App utilizing the app public config source code example](https://github.com/Ecwid/custom-thank-you-page-app)

-Or you can create a fully customizable widget, where merchant can input custom text, change its size, color, background and do other customizations.
+Or you create a fully customizable widget, where merchant can input custom text, change its size, color, background and do other customizations.

-To do all of the above, your app will need to request all these fields from a merchant and then apply them in storefront pages.
+To do all of the above, your app will need to request all these fields from a merchant first and then apply them in storefront pages.

-User preferences or unique data can be carried over to merchant’s storefront using public app config.
+User preferences or unique data can be carried over to storefront using public app config.
 To do that, save necessary merchant settings in public configuration of your app and access them in storefront using Ecwid JS API.

-App public config represents a value of the `public` key in application storage and it is always a string type.
-Application storage can be accessed from both Ecwid Javascript SDK and REST API.

-This provides equal access to storage for native apps and external applications, which operate outside of Ecwid control panel.
-To get the public config in storefront, use a simple Ecwid Javascript API function.

-See sections below for more details on how to work with app public config.

 ### Save public data